 Ambassador Tekle also said the government was keen to strengthen its partnership with agencies like UNICEF which, he said, was known for its pragmatism and results-oriented programming.

-Khodr said UNICEF’s wide presence in the field in Ethiopia gave the organization the experience, know-how and the evidence from the field to be an effective partner of the Government in addressing the challenges facing children and women.
+Khodr said UNICEF’s wide presence in the field in Ethiopia gave the organization the experience, know-how, and evidence from the field to be an effective partner of the Government in addressing the challenges facing children and women.

 Khodr’s career with UNICEF began in her native Lebanon in 1990, according to the UN agency.